mfasanya/vagrant-meteor/README.md

 * `vagrant ssh`: Opens a SSH connection to the virtual machine.
 * `vagrant suspend`: Pauses the virtual machine.
 It will save the current state to the disk.

-You can find more command and info in the [Vagrant documentation](http://docs.vagrantup.com/v2/cli/index.html).
+You can find more commands and info in the [Vagrant documentation](http://docs.vagrantup.com/v2/cli/index.html).

 ### Create a new app